 Spring is worm season

 As the weather warms up, so does parasitic activity.
 Warmer, more humid days provide the perfect environment for eggs to grow.
 Insects and worms are about in greater numbers, all are possible parasite hosts and look especially tasty to your backyard chickens.

 Treating Worms in Poultry

-The best treatment for worms, is prevention however sometimes no matter how hard you try, your flock may become infected by poultry worms.
-In the US, there are many worming treatment to eradicate these harmful parasites.
-These can be administered in your drinking water, and used as a preventative every 6 months.
+The best treatment for worms is prevention however sometimes no matter how hard you try, your flock may become infected by poultry worms.
+In the US, there are many worming treatments to eradicate these harmful parasites.
+These can be administered in your drinking water and used as a preventative every 6 months.

-There are certainly measures you can take that will reduce risk of worm infestation among your flock
+There are certain measures you can take that will reduce the risk of worm infestation among your flock

 - Keep a clean henhouse by changing their bedding and flooring regularly.
-While your hens may not be showing signs of a worm infestation, lurking in their bedding their may be worms lurking.
+While your hens may not be showing signs of a worm infestation, lurking in their bedding their may be wormed lurking.

-- Add diamaceous earth to their diet.
+- Add diatomaceous earth to their diet.
 This will help to sweep out their digestive tract and remove parasites.
-Totally natural, diamaceous earth is thought of as a natural worming treatment
+Totally natural, diatomaceous earth is thought of as a natural worming treatment

-- Add apple cider vinegar to drinking water to help detox their body and provie a boost to their immune system
+- Add apple cider vinegar to drinking water to help detox their body and provide a boost to their immune system